 Southbank beats to the pulse of many drums.
 It’s Brisbane’s cultural precinct and here you can indulge in museums, art galleries and theatres to your heart’s content, and we did just that.

 My husband rode motor bikes in his younger days and there are wistful times I know when he would love to ride again.
-A trip to GOMA and the excellent Motorcycle Exhibition may encourage him to throw on the leathers again.
+A trip to GOMA and the excellent Motorcycle Exhibition may go some way to encouraging him to throw on the leathers again.

 It really was an interesting exhibition even for novices like me.
 That so many people have visited this exhibition is all the proof you need to purchase a ticket online.
 Tickets valid ’til April. http://qagoma.qld.gov.au/whats-on